jakefull/startup/README.md

 # JavaScript

+## Inserting
+- You can use `<script src="index.js"><script>` under head or insert functions in a script element on the html document
+- You can also write JS code under onClick
+- Select HTML elements using:
+queryselector('p') - the FIRST p
+queryselectorall('p') - an iterator to iterate over ALL p!
+- textContent sets child text for element

+Use chmod +x deploy.sh in console to make a script executable

+##JS Arrow Functions
+- Arrow functions with no parenthasees have an automatic return statement built in

+## JS Arrays
+- sort: runs a function and sorts an array in place
+- find: finds first value that satisfies a fxn
+- reduce: reduces an array using a function to a single item
+- map: maps an array to a new array (a.map(i=>i+i))
+- filter: removes all items that dont satisfy fxn (a.filter(i=>i%2))
+- every: runs a fxn to see if all items match (a.every(i=>i<3))
+- some: every but to see if any items match

+Also note that

 ## JS Obj/Classes

 Remember to use the this. whenever accessing the variables/attributes of the obj/class.
 Also, when defining a func as an attribute of a func or class, remember that you don't need to declare function before doing so.